 PUBLICATION ETHICS AND MALPRACTICE STATEMENT

-Manuscripts submitted to our journal/s are evaluated entirely on the basis of their scientific content.
+1. Manuscripts submitted to our journal/s are evaluated entirely on the basis of their scientific content.
 All possible measures are taken to uphold the highest standards of publication ethics and to prevent malpractices.
 Authors who submit papers to our Journals attest that their work is original and unpublished and is not under consideration for publication elsewhere.
 In addition, authors confirm that their paper is their own original work that has not been copied or plagiarized, in whole or in part, from other works and if the authors have used the works of others the same has been appropriately cited or quoted.
 The submission platform has a statement that requires confirmation by authors that their submissions subscribe to the above requirements, and all authors by default confirm that these are adhered to while submitting a manuscript.
 Instructions to authors given in the website of the publishers i.e, Entomological Society of India– www.entosocindia.org at URL- http://www.entosocindia.org/instructions-to-authors.html

-3. Duties / Responsibilities of Editors- The Editorial Team of the ESI/IJE, comprising the Editorial Advisory Committee (EAC) for Publications is responsible for taking a decision as to which of the articles submitted to the IJE are to be published.
-The members of the EAC have complete discretion to reject/accept an article.
+3. Duties / Responsibilities of Editors- The Editorial Team of the ESI/IJE, comprising the Editorial Advisory Committee (EAC) for Publications is responsible for taking a decision as to which of the manuscripts submitted to the IJE are to be published.
+The members of the EAC have complete discretion to reject/accept an manuscript.
 The EAC may confer/deliberate with other reviewers/members in arriving at its decisions.
 The evaluation of manuscripts is made on the basis of their scholarly and intellectual content without having regard to the nature of the authors or the institution including gender, race, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The IJE follows a policy of fair play in its editorial evaluation.
-The editors are expected to exercise caution and ensure that they have no conflict of interest with respect to the articles they accept/ reject.
+The editors are expected to exercise caution and ensure that they have no conflict of interest with respect to the manuscripts they accept/ reject.
 The members of the EAC follow strict confidentiality and are required not to disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers and the ESI.
 Authors are encouraged to correct the errors which are found during the process of review while preserving the anonymity of the reviewers.

 4. Duties/ Responsibilities of EAC/ Reviewers- Editorial decisions are based on peer review.
 The reviewers are expected to maintain absolute confidentiality with regard to the contents of manuscripts.
-The reviews are to be conducted objectively and the referees are expected to express their views clearly with supporting reasons.
+The reviews are conducted objectively and the referees are expected to express their views clearly with supporting reasons.
 The reviewers should have no conflict of interest with the authors and the subject matter of the research.
 The reviewers are required to identify relevant published work that has not been cited by the authors.
 Any observation or argument which has been previously reported should also be accompanied along with the relevant citation.
 Similarities or overlaps between the manuscript under review and any other published paper of which the reviewer may have personal knowledge, may also be brought to be attention of the members of the EAC.
-The information or ideas obtained through peer review are of a privileged nature and must be kept confidential and not used for personal advantage.
-Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative or other relationship with any of authors or institutions connected to the papers.
+The information or ideas obtained through peer review are of a privileged nature and these are kept confidential and not used for personal advantage.
+Reviewers are informed not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative or other relationship with any of authors or institutions connected to the papers.

-Articles published in the IJE report the results of research done by the authors and this is made aware to the authors.
+Manuscripts published in the IJE report the results of research done by the authors and this is made aware to the authors.
 Mention of a proprietary product/ commercial formulation/ pesticide does not constitute recommendations/ endorsement by the ESI/ EAC for its use in any form.
-Use of registered trade names/ trademarks etc., in the articles even without specific indications thereof, unless otherwise stated and solely reflect the individual views of the authors and not necessarily any official view of the IJE/ ESI.
-The IJE/ ESI assumes no responsibility for the contents/ completeness/ views/ other items/ accuracy of the conclusion reported in the articles by the authors.
+Use of registered trade names/ trademarks etc., in the manuscripts even without specific indications thereof, unless otherwise stated and solely reflect the individual views of the authors and not necessarily any official view of the IJE/ ESI.
+The IJE/ ESI assumes no responsibility for the contents/ completeness/ views/ other items/ accuracy of the conclusion reported in the manuscripts by the authors.
 Any submissions made is subject to the above statement and authors submitting manuscripts are taken as endorsing these.